-The Bulgarian Sign Language Act has a specific chapter dedicated to the professionalization and profile of sign language interpreters.
-Bulgarian Sign Language interpreters must be professional and undergo an accreditation process to be authorized to work.
-The interpreters that have achieved accreditation will be listed publicly so deaf people can contact them to provide interpreting services.
+The Bulgarian Sign Language Act has a specific chapter dedicated to the professionalisation and profile of sign language interpreters.
+Bulgarian Sign Language interpreters must be professional and undergo an accreditation process in order to be authorised to work.

-Article 15.
-(1) An interpreter from and into Bulgarian sign language is a person with Bulgarian citizenship or with the right to permanent residence in the Republic of Bulgaria who has a professional qualification or qualification in part of the profession "Bulgarian sign language interpreter" from the List of professions for professional education and training under Art .
-6, para.
-1 of the Law on Vocational Education and Training or has acquired a bachelor's degree in the specialty "Bulgarian Sign Language" from the professional field "Philology".

-(2) Interpreting services from and into Bulgarian sign language according to the order of this chapter are performed by persons under para.
-1, included in the List of Bulgarian sign language interpreters and registered as freelance professionals.
+The interpreters that have achieved accreditation will be listed in a public listing so that they can be contacted to provide interpreting services.

 Article 16.
-(1) The List of Bulgarian sign language interpreters is kept and maintained by the Agency for People with Disabilities.

-- (2) The List under para.
-1 contains: - 1. identification number of the interpreter; - 2. date of registration of the interpreter; - 3. name and surname of the interpreter; - 4. town where the interpreter's current address is located; - 5. telephone number and/or e-mail address of the interpreter;

-6. time range during which the interpreter can provide the service;

-7. preferred areas of sign language interpretation.

-(3) The List under para.
-1 is published on the website of the Agency for People with Disabilities in compliance with the statutory requirements for the protection of personal data.
+(1) A translator from and into Bulgarian sign language may be an able-bodied natural person of Bulgarian citizenship or with the right of permanent residence in the Republic of Bulgaria, who possesses a professional qualification or qualification in part of the profession The list of professions for vocational education and training under Art.
+6 of the Vocational Education and Training Act.

+(2) Translation services from and into Bulgarian sign language by the order of this chapter shall be performed by persons included in the List of Bulgarian Sign Language Translators.

 Article 17.
+(1) The list of translators in Bulgarian sign language shall be kept and maintained by the Agency for People with Disabilities.

+(2) The list under para.
+1 shall contain: 1. identification number of the translator; 2. the date of entry of the translator; 3. name and surname of the translator; settlement in which the current address of the translator is located; 5. telephone number and / or e-mail address of the translator; 6. hourly range during which the service can be provided by the translator; 7.
+Preferred areas of sign language interpretation.

+(3) The list shall be published on the website of the Agency for People with Disabilities in compliance with the normative requirements for personal data protection.

-(1) Any person who wishes to provide Bulgarian sign language interpreting services shall personally or through authorization by them submit to the Agency for People with Disabilities an application for inclusion in the List under Art.
-16, para 1.
-The application is a form approved by the Executive Director of the Agency for People with Disabilities.
+Article18.
+(1) Any person, who wishes to provide translation services from and in Bulgarian sign language, shall submit personally or through a person authorised by him to the Agency for the people with disabilities an application for entering in the list under art.
+17. The application is in a form approved by the Executive Director of the Agency for People with Disabilities.

-(2) A certificate of acquired degree of professional qualification, corresponding certificate of acquired qualification in part of the profession "Bulgarian sign language interpreter" or a certificate for the validation of a professional qualification, respectively a certificate for the validation of a professional qualification.
+(2) The application shall be accompanied by a certificate for acquired degree of professional qualification, respectively a certificate for acquired qualification in part of the profession "Translator from and into Bulgarian sign language".